sparkfun/Arduino_Boards/README.md

 Now, under the Tools Menu --> Board --> Boards Manager, if you type in "sparkfun", you will see an option to install board files for SparkFun Arduino compatible boards.
 Click "Install" to add these to your list.

+NOTE: If you are using Arduino 1.6.6 and the link isn't working for you, change "https" at the beginning of the link to "http" and try again.
+We're working to figure out why this is happening in version 1.6.6.

 ![SparkFun Boards image](SparkFunBoards.png)

 Now, when you select the Boards list, you will see a collection of new boards for SparkFun.